ma-kjh/CMA/README.md

 The extracted 10,000 texts are located in `./NegLabel/neg_text_10000.npy` (Our default prompt is "The nice")

 ## Multi-modal Fine-tuning
 DDP code will be released soon.
-Please stay tuned!

 ### [FLYP: Finetune Like You Pretrain](https://github.com/locuslab/FLYP)